Hits: 103

 “Are you planning on attending my grandmother’s funeral tomorrow?”
 Cathy asked sensing the old woman’s growing tension.

-“Well I wasn’t intending to.
-But yes, I’ll attend.”
+But.
+Yes, I’ll attend.”
 Replied the old woman, “I’ll get a taxi and be there around eleven forty-five.”
 She replied.

 “If you like I can pick you up, I only live about fifteen miles away, I can collect you around eleven, if that’s OK?”
 Cathy offered.